M1 Distribution Home

 This stereo compressor’s fully discrete audio path is Class-A and features Shadow Hills' custom Iron Transformers.

-Ratio, Filter, Compression and Output Level.
+The controls are: Ratio, Filter, Compression and Output Level.

 Just like the Mastering Compressor, the Compression and Output Level controls are Swiss made twenty-four position attenuators.
 The Ratio switch, selects between: 1.2: 1, 2.5: 1, 4: 1, 8: 1.